Jump to main content

 Maritime and Offshore Emergency Response

-Our Maritime and Offshore Emergency Response Team has extensive experience handling the practical and legal issues associated with marine casualties and offshore emergencies.
+Our Maritime and Offshore Emergency Response Team operates on a global basis and has world-class experience in the practical and legal handling of marine and offshore casualties and emergencies.

-Comprised of seasoned Admiralty lawyers and ex-mariners, our team assists insurers, owners and other stakeholders in connection with a wide range of incidents, including collisions, groundings, FFO, capsizings, fires and pollution globally but with particularly expertise in Europe, Asia, South-America and Africa.
+Consisting of seasoned admiralty lawyers and ex-mariners, we assist insurers, owners, charterers and other stakeholders in connection with a wide range of incidents, including collisions, groundings, capsizings, fires, pollution, salvage and wreck removals globally and with particular expertise in Europe, Asia, South-America and Africa.

-With our team strategically placed across locations in Europe and Asia, our members can be on site at very short notice and are available to assist clients 24/7, 365 days a year.
-Equally we are able to investigate incidents and collect evidence remotely.
+With our team being strategically placed across locations in Europe and Asia, we can be on site at very short notice and are available to assist clients 24/7, 365 days a year.
+We are also able to investigate incidents and collect evidence remotely.

 We offer